-At Prison Break Investigations, we provide a completed criminal defense investigation on each and every case to include; interviews, review of discovery, visiting the crime scene, photographing the crime scene, investigating new evidence, and any other investigative actions the attorney feels is needed in the case.
-We have scheduled visits with our clients in jail so the attorney can focus on preparing the defense.
+We provide a complete criminal defense investigation on each and every case, including interviews, review of discovery, visiting the crime scene, photographing the crime scene, investigating new evidence, and any other investigative actions the attorney deems necessary.
+Our visits with clients in jail allow the attorney to focus on preparing the defense.

 New American Bar Association requirements for criminal defense attorneys

 Standard 4-4.1 Duty to Investigate and Engage Investigators

 (a) Defense counsel has a duty to investigate in all cases, and to determine whether there is a sufficient factual basis for criminal charges.